AI, Creativity, and the

 The report forecasts an enormous labour-market churn of 22% in the coming years — equivalent to 262 million job transitions worldwide.

 Unlike previous decades, job growth won’t come only from technology firms.
 The green transition, healthcare expansion, and education reskilling ecosystem are all expected to add millions of jobs.
+That means the digital economy will sit at the heart of every sector’s transformation.

 AI: The Defining Force of the Next Era